 Students who wish to use the specialized counseling services provided through the Center for Students with Disabilities should call 310-434-4265 before they start admission procedures.
-The video phone number is 866-957-1809.

-Information on the services the Center for Students with Disabilities offers can be found in the Programs & Services section of this catalog, in the Campus Services section of the Schedule of Classes, and online at the Center for Students with Disabilities website (smc.edu/disabledstudent).
+Information on the services the Center for Students with Disabilities offers can be found in the Programs and Services section of this catalog and the Schedule of Classes, and online at the Center for Students with Disabilities website (smc.edu/disabledstudent).